Wednesday , 24 June 2026

-Business ViewLatest NewsReal Estate
+Business HubLatest NewsReal Estate

 As housing markets continue to experience rising demand and fluctuating property prices, first-time homebuyers are being urged to act quickly to take advantage of stamp duty exemptions and discounts that are set to expire soon.
-Government authorities have indicated that, starting next month, stamp duty rates will rise for first-time buyers in several regions, making now a critical time for those hoping to enter the market.
+Government authorities have indicated that, starting next month, stamp duty rates will rise for first-time buyers in several regions, making now a difficult time for those hoping to enter the market.

 Stamp duty, a tax paid by homebuyers when purchasing a property, has long been a significant hurdle for many first-time buyers.
 To alleviate this burden, many regions have introduced temporary relief measures, including exemptions or reduced rates for first-time purchasers.
 However, these measures are set to end shortly, with new rates expected to be much higher.